w3c/cogai/chunks-and-rules.md

 ...
 ```

 You can use a comma separated list of chunks for goals and for actions.
-Alternatively you can write out the chunks in full using their IDs and the @condtion and @action properties in the rule chunk.
+Alternatively you can write out the chunks in full using their IDs and the @condition and @action properties in the rule chunk.
 The above rule could be written as follows:

 ```
 count c1 {